-The local stakeholder consultation, determination of baseline and additionality assessment shall be carried out at the VPA level (or group of VPAs).
+The determination of baseline and additionality assessment shall be carried out at the VPA level (or group of VPAs).

 Each VPA will be unique in nature and will not interact with other similar cookstove projects in the Host Countries.
 Distribution data will ensure that households only receive a cookstove if their existing cooking technology is not improved and the fuel source is biomass (wood or charcoal), as per the description below.
 GPS data captured at distribution will ensure households fall within the project boundary.